Test Tag Colours

 Test and tag colours are used for particular industries to represent the different months of the year.

-This means that anyone working in construction, mining or demolition are required to follow these AS/NZS 3012 guidelines.
+This means that anyone working in construction, mining, marine or demolition are required to follow these AS/NZS 3012 guidelines.
 Anyone else not in those specified industries aren't required to use a specific electrical tag colour.

 Download a print ready colour chart